 Take on a puff stitch, colour change challenge with this FREE pattern by Tangle Tree Creative.
 She's designed two intricate hexagon motifs, with the support of step-by-step instructions, images, and charts to help you conquer this project!

 Hello deer baby blanket

-There are two ways to work color like this – by either carrying the yarn with you across the work (tapestry crochet), or by changing color the stitch before you need to, working in small areas (intarsia).
+There are two ways to work colour like this – by either carrying the yarn with you across the work (tapestry crochet), or by changing colour the stitch before you need to, working in small areas (intarsia).
 Both are so effective!
-Try one of Little Doolally's cushion patterns for a first attempt, working in an aran weight yarn to begin with until you are more confident with color changing!
+Try one of Little Doolally's cushion patterns for a first attempt, working in an aran weight yarn to begin with until you are more confident with colour changing!

 Casa Kahlo blanket

 The inimitable Katie Jones has worked with Paintbox Yarns to create this FREE blanket pattern that's perfect for celebrating colour, and Frida Kahlo inspiration.
 This pattern is a cocktail of granny octagons, hexagons full of bobbles, hearts, clusters and overlay flowers - a guaranteed challenge but the finished project will be worth it!